paradicms/paradicms.github.io/docs/recipes/edit-paradicms-app-configuration-on-github.md

 ### Commit changes

-When you're done editing, scroll to the bottom of the screen and click the "Commit changes" button.
+When you're done editing, scroll to the bottom of the screen and click the *Commit changes* button.

 ![Screenshot of commit changes to the app configuration in GitHub](img/edit-paradicms-app-configuration-on-github/commit.png)